Unit 6 - Practice Quiz

 C. Reduction from 3-SAT to Subset Sum.

-D. Reduction from Subset Sum to 3-SAT.
+D. Reduction from Vertex Cover to Subset Sum.

 60 Let and be two large integers represented by -bit arrays.
 What is the time complexity of the Binary GCD algorithm (Stein's algorithm) in terms of bit operations?